 Joan Margarit reads with Anna Crowe

 Joan Margarit talks about his poem 'The eyes in the rear-view mirror' with his translator Anna Crowe, before she reads her English translation and he reads the original poem in Catalan.
 The poem is from Tugs in the Fog: Selected Poems.
-This film is from the DVD-book In Person: 30 Poets filmed by Pamela Robertson-Pearce, edited by Neil Astley, which includes three poems from Tugs in the Fog read by Joan Margarit with Anna Crowe.
+Made during their visit to Aldeburgh Poetry Festival in November 2006, this film is from the DVD-book In Person: 30 Poets, filmed by Pamela Robertson-Pearce, edited by Neil Astley, which includes three poems from Tugs in the Fog read by Joan Margarit with Anna Crowe.

 Ireland: Click here to order from Books Upstairs in Dublin